-Methods 2 and 3 do not assume i.i.d. trials, and more conservatively allow the hidden-variable model to exploit "memory" of previous settings and outcomes.
-Whereas the "memory loophole" cannot achieve Bell violation, incorporating possible memory effects does require modified calculations of statistical significance [7, 54-56].
+More recently, several authors have produced improved methods for calculating p-values for Bell tests.
+These newer approaches do not assume i.i.d. trials, and also, more conservatively, allow the hidden-variable model to exploit "memory" of previous settings and outcomes.
+Whereas the "memory loophole" cannot achieve Bell violation, incorporating possible memory effects does require modified calculations of statistical significance [7, 59, 69-71].

-There exist several approaches to estimate the statistical significance for each experimental run while avoiding the "no-memory" assumption.
-Unfortunately, the unequal settings probabilities (bias) for our experiment, indicated in Eq.
-(16), limit the utility of the bounds derived in [56, 66], as the resulting p-values are close to 1.

-One may instead follow the approach of [54, 55] and use the Hoeffding inequality [67].
-We apply this approach in Method 2, following [7], and obtain non-tight upper bounds on p-values for runs 1 and 2.
-However, it is known in general that such bounds may overestimate p-and hence underestimate the genuine statistical significance of a given experiment - by a substantial amount (see, e.g., [66]).
+Although these new works represent a clear advance in the literature, unfortunately they are not optimized for use with our particular experiment.
+For example, the unequal settings probabilities (bias) for our experiment limit the utility of the bounds derived in [59, 71], as the resulting p-values are close to 1.
+Likewise, one may follow the approach of [7, 69, 70] and use the Hoeffding inequality [60].
+However, it is known in general that such bounds routinely overestimate p - and hence underestimate the genuine statistical significance of a given experiment - by a substantial amount (see, e.g., [59]).